elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-adaptation-and-why-is-it-important-in-the-process-of-evolution.md

 url: /learn/biology/questions/what-is-adaptation-and-why-is-it-important-in-the-process-of-evolution
 score: -1.0
 related_article1:
-    id: 167745
+    id: 167754
+    title: >-
-    title: What role does the fossil record play in understanding phylogeny and what are transitional fossils?
+        What is the endosymbiotic theory and what evidence supports it?
     subject: Biology
-    url: /learn/biology/questions/what-role-does-the-fossil-record-play-in-understanding-phylogeny-and-what-are-transitional-fossils
+    url: /learn/biology/questions/what-is-the-endosymbiotic-theory-and-what-evidence-supports-it
 related_article2:
-    id: 167755
+    id: 167747
-    title: What were the key evolutionary innovations that allowed organisms to transition from water to land?
+    title: >-
+        Explain the Hardy-Weinberg Principle and its significance in population genetics.
     subject: Biology
-    url: /learn/biology/questions/what-were-the-key-evolutionary-innovations-that-allowed-organisms-to-transition-from-water-to-land
+    url: /learn/biology/questions/explain-the-hardyweinberg-principle-and-its-significance-in-population-genetics
 related_article3:
-    id: 167747
+    id: 167742
-    title: Explain the Hardy-Weinberg Principle and its significance in population genetics.
+    title: >-
+        How does natural selection operate as a mechanism of evolution?
     subject: Biology
-    url: /learn/biology/questions/explain-the-hardyweinberg-principle-and-its-significance-in-population-genetics
+    url: /learn/biology/questions/how-does-natural-selection-operate-as-a-mechanism-of-evolution
 related_article4:
-    id: 167745
+    id: 167744
-    title: What role does the fossil record play in understanding phylogeny and what are transitional fossils?
+    title: >-
+        How are evolutionary trees constructed and what is the significance of homologies in this process?
     subject: Biology
-    url: /learn/biology/questions/what-role-does-the-fossil-record-play-in-understanding-phylogeny-and-what-are-transitional-fossils
+    url: /learn/biology/questions/how-are-evolutionary-trees-constructed-and-what-is-the-significance-of-homologies-in-this-process
 related_article5:
-    id: 167752
+    id: 167749
-    title: What is adaptive radiation and how does it contribute to biodiversity?
+    title: >-
+        Describe the biological species concept and how it differs from other species concepts.
     subject: Biology
-    url: /learn/biology/questions/what-is-adaptive-radiation-and-how-does-it-contribute-to-biodiversity
+    url: /learn/biology/questions/describe-the-biological-species-concept-and-how-it-differs-from-other-species-concepts
 ---

 &nbsp;